Monthly Cost Estimate

 State Guide

-Most owner-occupied conventional loans in Maryland do not include prepayment penalties, but certain non-QM and investment products can.
-Confirm your note and servicing disclosures before large principal-only payments.
+Most owner-occupied Maryland conventional loans do not include prepayment penalties, but certain specialty and investment products can.
+Confirm note terms before recurring principal-only payments.

 Use Maryland defaults for property tax and insurance, then customize to your loan scenario.